dirigeants/klasa/guides/Step By Step Guide/CreatingRoleCommand.md

 The `usage` and `usageDelim` are going to tell our bot how to accept arguments for our command.

 > Note: The `usage` is also a very complex part of Klasa.
-There is an entire page dedicated to understanding Usage and all its details.
+There is an entire page dedicated to understanding Usage and all its details. {@tutorial UnderstandingUsageStrings}

 The first thing we want to do is to tell Klasa, that the user should split his arguments with spaces.
 For example: